spawnfest/arena-liveview/README.md

   * Start a `phx.server` inside an `iex` session with `make server`
   * Run `mix test` with `make test`

+> *We recommend using Chrome for better experience.*

 ---

 The avatar generator module comes from [identikoso](https://github.com/casanovajose/identikoso)